 After pursuing Kevin Wendell Crumb and the multiple identities that reside within.
-David Dunn finds himself locked in a mental hospital alongside his archenemy, Elijah Price and must contend with a psychiatrist who is out to prove the trio do not actually possess superhuman abilitiesWritten by
+David Dunn finds himself locked in a mental hospital alongside his archenemy, Elijah Price.
+He must now contend with a psychiatrist who is out to prove the trio do not actually possess superhuman abilitiesWritten by